 Answer the following on paper using blue or black ink.
-You will turn this in at our first class, even if it is a half day.
+You will turn this in on Friday, August 11.
 This will be your first quiz grade for the quarter.
-All answers are to be written in complete sentences.
+All_answers are to be written in complete sentences.
 No credit will be provided otherwise.
 Point values are listed by the question.
 This will not be accepted late.